-Please give the details of anyone to be added to the property title?
+Please give the details of anyone to be added to the title deeds?

 Tax and Legal

-Transfer of Equity Conveyancing for Leasehold properties
+Transfer of Equity Conveyancing for Leasehold titles

 what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects